Tikamin557/Ts-Core/README.md

 3. Download the latest version of T's Core.
 4. Extract it into your `Mods` folder.

+> **Players:** You only need to install T's Core if another mod lists it as a requirement.

 ---

 ## 🛠 For Mod Authors

 If you want to integrate your mod with T's Core, please see the **[Modder Guide](docs/ModderGuide.md)**.

 T's Core can be used from C# mods and Content Patcher mods depending on the feature.

-The guide includes documentation for:
+Many features can be configured directly through Content Patcher without writing C# code.

+The Modder Guide covers:

 - Relationship Services
 - Location Services
-- Warp Services
+- Warp Services and custom Warp Providers
 - Map Properties
-- Building Services
+- Building Services and custom Building Providers
 - Machine Interaction
-- Migration System
+- Migration System and custom migration definitions
-- Notification System
+- Notification System and custom Notification Themes
-- Content Patcher Integration
-- Content Patcher Tokens
+- Content Patcher Integration and Tokens
 - Debug and reload commands

+Custom Warp Providers, Building Providers, Notification Themes, and migration definitions can be registered through T's Core custom Data Assets using Content Patcher.

-T's Core also provides custom Map Properties for adding location-specific behavior without writing C# code.
-This includes Timed Exit properties which can automatically warp the player out of a location at or after a specified in-game time, with optional dialogue and sound.
+Custom Map Properties can also add location-specific behavior without C# code, including Timed Exit properties which can automatically warp the player out of a location at or after a specified in-game time, with optional dialogue and sound.

 See the **[Map Properties Guide](docs/ModderGuide_MapProperties.md)** for details.

-T's Core also provides additional Content Patcher integration features, including extended Content Pack reloading for development and conditional GMCM field visibility based on installed mods.
+Additional Content Patcher integration features include extended Content Pack reloading for development and conditional GMCM field visibility based on installed mods.

 See the **[Content Patcher Integration Guide](docs/ModderGuide_ContentPatcherIntegration.md)** for details.

-Content Patcher Content Packs can register custom T's Core definitions through custom Data Assets, including:

-- Building Providers
-- Notification Themes
-- Warp Providers
-- Migration definitions

-These features can be configured using Content Patcher without writing any C# code.

 ---

 ## 💬 Feedback & Bug Reports

-If you have any suggestions, feedback, or feature requests, please post them on the **[Nexus Mods Posts page](https://www.nexusmods.com/stardewvalley/mods/50043?tab=posts)**.
+Suggestions, feedback, and feature requests can be posted on the **[Nexus Mods Posts page](https://www.nexusmods.com/stardewvalley/mods/50043?tab=posts)**.

-If you encounter a bug, please report it on the **[Nexus Mods Bugs page](https://www.nexusmods.com/stardewvalley/mods/50043?tab=bugs)**.
+Bug reports can be submitted on the **[Nexus Mods Bugs page](https://www.nexusmods.com/stardewvalley/mods/50043?tab=bugs)**.

 When reporting a bug, please include: